-Inviting a dog to share its life with you is a 10-15 year commitment so make sure you start off on the right foot and choose a breed that most closely matches your way of life.
+Inviting a dog to share its life with you is a 10-15 year commitment, so make sure you start on the right foot and choose a breed that most closely matches your way of life.

 So how do you know whether the Boxer German Shepherd mix is the right dog for you?
 Read on to find out more about this hard-working yet playful dog.

-However, as most mix breed dogs have a much shorter history than the parents, it’s worthwhile looking at both the Boxer and German Shepherds past to gather useful information.
+However, as most mixed-breed dogs have a much shorter history than the parents, it’s worthwhile looking at both the German Shepherd and Boxer’s past to gather useful information.

-So what can the Boxer and German Shepherd tell us about the Boxer German Shepherd mix??
+So what can the Boxer and German Shepherd tell us about the Boxer Shepherd mix?

 As the two parent breeds differ significantly in appearance, it’s difficult to predict what the puppies will look like.

-However, if you choose a Boxer German Shepherd mix, you will get a large and powerfully built dog.
-Ranging from 65 to 95 lbs and 23 to 27 inches they are not for the feint hearted.
+However, if you choose a German Shepherd boxer mix, you will get a large and powerfully built dog.
+Ranging from 65 to 95 lbs and 23 to 27 inches, they are not for the faint-hearted.

 Both parent breeds are versatile working dogs and are known for their intelligence.
 The mix of Boxer and German Shepherd means that you will be taking on a large, powerful dog that needs a lot of both mental and physical exercise.

-However, you will also be getting a dog that is loyal, playful and patient.
-The German Shepherd’s natural reserve is softened by the Boxer’s outgoing personality.
-But don’t be fooled, both parent breeds are excellent watch dogs, so careful introductions to people entering your home are advised.
+However, you will also be getting a dog that is loyal, playful, and patient.
+The Boxer’s outgoing personality softens the German Shepherd’s natural reserve.
+But don’t be fooled; both parent breeds are excellent watchdogs, so careful introductions to people entering your home are advised.

-Although both Boxers and German Shepherds can learn to live with other pets, their hunting and herding instincts need to be taken into consideration when out and about.
-Their desire to chase, hunt or herd depends on the individual dog, but caution is required.
+Although both Boxers and German Shepherds can learn to live with other pets, their hunting and herding instincts need to be considered when out and about.
+Their desire to chase, hunt, or herd depends on the individual dog, but caution is required.